 This sandwich is legendary and has been on the menu since the beginning.
 Moist chunks of brisket with red beet-horseradish slaw and muenster cheese oozing out of warm, toasted sourdough.
 It’s more manicured than the typical massive New York deli-style brisket sandwiches, and we appreciate that.

 This salmon filet comes in a corn broth with shrimp and a ton of vegetables.
 Order it.

-The fish ’n chips here are excellent, and it comes comes with doughnut holes and a malt maple vinegar dipping sauce.
-So really, it’s fish ’n chips ’n doughnuts ’n maple.
+The fish ’n chips here is excellent, and it comes with donut holes and a malt maple vinegar dipping sauce.
+So really, it’s fish ’n chips ’n donuts ’n maple.